Zakrzewski family murders: Lethal injection

 After losing his final appeal, Zakrzewski was executed via lethal injection at 6:12 p.m. in Florida State Prison on July 31, 2025.
-He was the ninth person to be executed in Florida in 2025, which thus marked a record year for executions in Florida; the previous highest number was eight in 2014.
+He was the ninth person to be executed in Florida in 2025, which marked a record year for executions in Florida; the previous high was eight in 2014.
 For his last meal, Zakrzewski ordered fried pork chops, fried onions, potatoes, bacon, toast, root beer, ice cream, pie and coffee.

 He had one visitor, who was not identified, and did not take advantage of meeting with a spiritual advisor, according to Paul Walker, deputy communications director for the Florida Department of Investigations.
 In his final statement, Zakrzewski said, "I want to thank the good people of the Sunshine State for killing me in the most cold, calculated, clean, humane, efficient way possible.
 I have no complaint."

 Aftermath

-The Zakrzewski family murders are known to be one of the worst murders to occur in Okaloosa County and in Northwest Florida.
+The Zakrzewski family murders are known as some of the worst murders in Okaloosa County and Northwest Florida.
 Notably, just four years later in 1998, Gulf War veteran Jeffrey Hutchinson shot and killed his live-in girlfriend and her three children in the same county.
-Hutchinson was similarly sentenced to death and executed on May 1, 2025, for four counts of first-degree murder.
+Hutchinson was similarly sentenced to death and executed on May 1, 2025, for four counts of first degree murder.

 The murders occurred two weeks prior to the O. J. Simpson murders, where Nicole Brown Simpson (Simpson's ex-wife) and Ronald Goldman were killed by Simpson, who was ultimately acquitted after an eight-month murder trial.
 However, the public attention towards the Simpson murders caused the Zakrzewski family murders, as well as other unrelated homicides that took place around the same time, to be overlooked by the public and media.

 In October 2018, the Zakrzewski family murders were listed as one of the most heinous crimes committed in Northwest Florida.
 The same report revealed that of all the perpetrators behind these cases, 17 of them, including Zakrzewski, were sentenced to death by the state of Florida.